XMPP-Interop-Testing/xmpp-interop-testing.github.io/_posts/2024-06-12-progress-report.md

 #### Annotations

 SINT tests can now be annotated to reference specifications.
-This allows us to tell what implementation tests what specification.
-That in turn allows us to tell you not only what test fails, but also to what specification/functionality that test relates.
+This allows us to tell which implementation is testing which specification.
+That in turn allows us to tell you not only which test fails, but also to which specification/functionality that test relates.
 We can even quote the exact section of the specification for which a test is failing now.

 #### Debug Logging